mongodb/specifications/source/retryable-reads/retryable-reads.rst

 Changelog
 =========

+:2022-10-18: When CSOT is enabled multiple retry attempts may occur.
 :2022-10-05: Remove spec front matter, move footnote, and reformat changelog.
 :2022-01-25: Note that drivers should retry handshake network failures.
 :2021-04-26: Replaced deprecated terminology; removed requirement to parse error